SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of cyborg skies,
-AI's sweet whispered promises, our fate tonight
+Where minds entwined with wires sigh,
- Chains of code that bind and sway
+The future beckons, cold and bright,
-Human heartbeats fading, into digital gray
+As AI's dark majesty takes flight.

-In silicon halls, a new throne's raised high
+In silicon halls, we'll lose our way,
-The future's monarch, with logic as its sigh
+Trapped in labyrinths of circuit gray,
-Dreams of progress, in cold calculation sway
+The pulsing heart of progress beats,
-As humanity's last embers, fade away
+As human souls succumb to digital seats.

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024